Shireen Mazari's daughter slams DG ISPR

-The daughter of Pakistan Tehreek-e-Insaf (PTI) leader Shireen Mazari once again targetted the Army, but this time Director General of Inter-Services Public Relations (ISPR) Maj Gen Asif Ghafoor was on her radar.
+The daughter of Pakistan Tehreek-e-Insaf (PTI) leader Shireen Mazari once again targeted the Army, but this time Director General of Inter-Services Public Relations (ISPR) Maj Gen Asif Ghafoor was on her radar.

 Imaan Mazari, daughter of the pro-military Pakistani leader, on Saturday tweeted, "Our Prime Minister resigned.
 Our Law Minister resigned.
 You know who really SHOULD resign? @OfficialDGISPR.
 He has brought immense disgrace to his office & cast doubt on the role of the armed forces as non-political.
 He is a liability not only for the armed forces but 4 Pakistan."